Self-organized hyperuniformity in a minimal model of population dynamics

 \emph{Fluctuating hydrodynamics beyond mean-field} -- To analyze the hyperuniform behavior quantitatively, we turn to a coarse-grained description.
-This hydrodynamic limit depends crucially on the emergence of the diffusive length scale $\ell_D\equiv Dk/p$ prescribed by the reaction-diffusion dynamics, Eq.~\eqref{y}.
+This hydrodynamic limit depends crucially on the emergence of the diffusive length scale $\ell_D\equiv Dk/p\sim\mu^*{}^{-1/2}$ prescribed by the reaction-diffusion dynamics, Eq.~\eqref{y}.
 It represents the length scale over which the resource field $c$ varies in the presence of the $\delta$-function like consumption ``sinks'' of the agents, Eq.~\eqref{rho}.
-The hydrodynamic description emerges when this length scale is much larger than the average spacing between agents, $\ell_D\gg\ell\equiv\rho^{*-1}$, and the density field \eqref{rho} becomes smoothly varying over these scales.
-From Eq.~\eqref{ss}, this condition is met when $Dk^2/pc_{\text{crit}} \gg 1$, a limit that holds in our regime of interest, where $k$ is sufficiently large to drive critical tuning, keeping all other parameters fixed.
+The hydrodynamic description emerges when this length scale is much larger than the average spacing between agents, $\ell_D\rho^*\gg1$, and the density field \eqref{rho} becomes smoothly varying over these scales.
+From Eq.~\eqref{ss}, this condition is met when $Dk^2/pc_{\text{crit}} \gg 1$, which holds in our asymptotic limit of interest, where $k$ becomes large, keeping all other parameters fixed.
 In this regime, nearby agents experience similar resource levels, and will have similar lifetimes, allowing for their averaging over the hydrodynamic scale.
-Furthermore, the noisy arrival rate of agents onto these large hydrodynamic compartments becomes deterministic with weak Gaussian white-noise corrections~\cite{nisbetModellingFluctuatingPopulations2003}.
-These two properties allows us to write down a local and time-dependent balance equation for the density of agents, akin to Little's law, that serves as a starting point for our coarse-graining procedure~\cite{SeeSupplementalMaterial}.
+Furthermore, at coarse grained scales, the noisy arrival rate of agents becomes deterministic with weak Gaussian white-noise corrections~\cite{nisbetModellingFluctuatingPopulations2003}.
+These two properties allow us to write down a local and time-varying balance equation for the density of agents, akin to Little's law, that serves as a starting point for our coarse-graining procedure detailed in the Supplemental Material~\cite{SeeSupplementalMaterial}.
 Moreover, under weak noise, it is sufficient to consider linearized hydrodynamics for small deviations of the fields $\delta\rho=\rho\left(\mathbf{x},t\right)-\rho^*$ and $\delta c=c\left(\mathbf{x},t\right)-c^*$ around their mean-field values~\eqref{ss}.
 A non-trivial step in the derivation is to evaluate the agent's lifetime under time-varying resource levels.
 Crucially, this brings about a history dependence, which spans the agent's lifetime~\eqref{lifetime}, resulting in a system of \textit{delayed} partial differential equations